-If you have been living in Germany legally for at least eight years, you can apply for citizenship through naturalisation if you meet following requirements:
+If you have been living in Germany legally for at least eight years and posses the appropriate residence permit, you can apply for citizenship through naturalisation if you meet following requirements:

 Click here for a questionnaire to prepare for the naturalisation test